E-Source Updates, Franchise Lifestyles®

 Many veterans turn to franchising as a way to pursue entrepreneurship.
 Military experience requires strong leadership and motivational skills.
 “Many people think being an infantryman is just all about busting through doors, but it requires extensive organizational skills, drive and focus.
 Plus, my time in the service led me to deal with a lot of different types of people and personalities.
 Understanding how people tick is important when running your business,” Holland said.

 Members of the military constantly work to improve processes to accomplish their mission.
 Similarly, successful franchisees lead their employees to accomplish the business mission as a team.
 Executing systems and following procedures is a big part of military training as well as in franchising.
 “Running a franchise business requires learning a system and process.
 The military focuses on teaching critical and creative thinking to leverage existing processes and improve them.
-Military veterans make great franchisees because they focus on taking existing procedures and making them better,” Madden said.
+Military veterans make great franchisees because they focus on taking existing procedures and making them better,” he said.

 Holland is hitting the ground running with his new Ace Handyman Services business.
 During the coaching process, Holland realized his main goal was to build a business that could provide careers for military veterans.
 His Ace Handyman Services unit makes it a priority to hire veterans.